Sign In or Create an Account.

 D.R.
 Richardson is the co-founder of Elephant Energy, a Boulder, Colorado-based startup that helps homeowners in Colorado and Massachusetts electrify by using building science and proprietary software to ensure good system design, and by managing all aspects of the project.

-Jake Marinis the senior emerging opportunities manager for the Vermont Energy Investment Corporation, a nonprofit that runs the state’s energy efficiency programs.
+Jake Marinis the senior emerging opportunities manager for VEIC, a clean energy nonprofit that administers Vermont and D.C.’s energy efficiency programs among other decarbonization work across the country.
 Marin ran VEIC’s HVAC program for nearly 8 years and was recently given a “Champion of Energy Efficiency” award for his pioneering work bringing heat pumps to Vermont.

 OVERVIEW OF THE PROCESS